superchordate/rshiny-template-tailwind/README.md

 This provides more flexibility than an opinionated framework like Bootstrap, at the cost of more complex and repetitive classing.

+Tailwind CSS is also mobile-first, making it intuitive and easy to design responsible applications.
+More info on this at https://tailwindcss.com/docs/responsive-design.

+> Don't know Tailwind CSS?
+Claude and ChatGPT are very good at writing HTML with Tailwind CSS for any component, which you can then translate to an `htmlTemplate`.

 ## About this Project